Parsankamusa/Ticket-Trek/TicketGenie/README.md

 # TicketGenie - Ticket Support System

-OTickets is a ticket support web application that simplifies the management of support tickets and provides a platform to handle frequently asked questions (FAQs) to enhance visitor and client experience.
+TicketGenie is a ticket support web application that simplifies the management of support tickets and provides a platform to handle frequently asked questions (FAQs) to enhance visitor and client experience.

 If you found this repo helpful, please give it a (⭐).
 Thank you!